oponder2000/EMBERFORGE-SOURCE-LEAK-Active-Directory-Attack-Investigation/README.md

 ### Q15: Primary Tool Deployment

-**Question:** Shortly after the initial DLL execution, a new executable appeared in a world-writable directory on the workstation.
-This became the attacker's primary tool for the rest of the operation.

-**Answer:** `C:\Users\Public\update.exe`
+I reviewed file execution activity following initial compromise and identified the deployment of a primary attacker tool at C:\Users\Public\update.exe.

 **Query Used:**
 ```kusto